-Professional care partners also reported high levels of enjoyment and satisfaction with Reading is Caring, reporting that they had gained new skills and knowledge through taking part, especially in learning new techniques for person-centred care.
+Professional care partners also reported high levels of satisfaction with Reading is Caring, reporting benefits such as:

-The findings indicate that the critical success factors included:
+The findings indicate that the critical success factors across all three groups include:

 - The tailored, personalised design of the programme

-- Highly skilled and empathetic trainers who provide reassurance, encouragement, and a chance to practice shared reading and 'permission' for care partners to adapt the programme to best suit their needs
+- Highly skilled and empathetic trainers who provide reassurance, encouragement, the chance to practice shared reading and 'permission' for care partners to adapt the programme to best suit their needs

-Our 2021/22 evaluation executive summary was converted from an accessible word document to protect the content of our external examiner.
-If you require the information in an alternative format, please contact firstname.lastname@example.org(this will open in a new window).
+Our 2022/23 evaluation executive summary was converted from an accessible word document to protect the content of our external examiner.
+If you require the information in an alternative format, please contact firstname.lastname@example.org.